Yichen-Si/punkst/docs/workflows/multisample.md

 There are two main utilities for handling multiple transcriptomics inputs to help multi-sample analysis.

 `multisample-prepare` processes raw data from multiple samples in a unified way.
 The output are ready for model training and later sample-specific pixel level projection.
+You also have the option to run only the first or the second step of the pipeline, see below for details.

 `merge-units` merges multiple binned datasets, for example single cells or hexagons, in our customized sparse matrix format to a single dataset while harmonizing the sample-specific feature lists.